Skip to main content

 Great collection of 5 automotive stocks and bonds and 5 prints.
 Includes Ford International Capital Corporation, General Motors, Packard Motors, Reo Motor Car, and Studebaker-Packard.
 All appropriate for framing with these great graphics and colorful prints!

-In relation to Ford International Capital, Ford of Britain (officially Ford Motor Company Limited) is a British wholly owned subsidiary of Ford Technologies Limited (formerly called Blue Oval Holdings), itself a subsidiary of Ford International Capital LLC, which is a subsidiary of Ford Motor Company.
-Its business started in 1909 and has its registered office in Laindon, Essex.
-It adopted the name of Ford of Britain in 1960.
-Read more at https://en.wikipedia.org/wiki/Ford_of_Britain
+Regarding Ford International Capital, Ford of Britain (officially known as Ford Motor Company Limited) operates as a wholly owned British subsidiary of Ford Technologies Limited (previously named Blue Oval Holdings), which is itself a subsidiary of Ford International Capital LLC, a further subsidiary of Ford Motor Company.
+The company commenced operations in 1909 and has its registered office located in Laindon, Essex.
+It adopted the designation of Ford of Britain in 1960.

-General Motors Company, commonly referred to as General Motors (GM), is an American multinational corporation headquartered in Detroit that designs, manufactures, markets, and distributes vehicles and vehicle parts, and sells financial services, with global headquarters in Detroit's Renaissance Center.
-It was originally founded by William C. Durant on September 16, 1908 as a holding company.
-The company is the largest American automobile manufacturer, and one of the world's largest.
-As of 2019, General Motors is ranked #13 on the Fortune 500 rankings of the largest United States corporations by total revenue.
-Read more at https://en.wikipedia.org/wiki/General_Motors
+General Motors Company, often referred to as General Motors (GM), is an American multinational corporation based in Detroit that engages in the design, manufacture, marketing, and distribution of vehicles and vehicle components, as well as the provision of financial services, with its global headquarters situated in Detroit's Renaissance Center.
+The company was initially established by William C. Durant on September 16, 1908, as a holding entity.
+General Motors stands as the largest automobile manufacturer in the United States and ranks among the largest in the world.
+As of 2019, General Motors holds the #13 position on the Fortune 500 list of the largest corporations in the United States by total revenue.

-The REO Motor Car Company was a company based in Lansing, Michigan, and producing automobiles and trucks from 1905 to 1975.
-At one point the company also manufactured buses on its truck platforms.
-Ransom E. Olds was an entrepreneur who founded multiple companies in the automobile industry.
-In 1897 Olds founded Oldsmobile.
-In 1905 Olds left Oldsmobile and established a new company, REO Motor Car Company, in Lansing, Michigan.
-Olds had 52% of the stock and the titles of president and general manager.
-To ensure a reliable supply of parts, he organized a number of subsidiary firms, like the National Coil Company, the Michigan Screw Company, and the Atlas Drop Forge Company.
-Read more at https://en.wikipedia.org/wiki/REO_Motor_Car_Company
+The REO Motor Car Company operated out of Lansing, Michigan, and was engaged in the production of automobiles and trucks from 1905 until 1975.
+At one stage, the company also produced buses utilizing its truck platforms.
+Ransom E. Olds was a businessman who established several enterprises within the automotive sector.
+In 1897, he founded Oldsmobile.
+Subsequently, in 1905, Olds departed from Oldsmobile to create the REO Motor Car Company in Lansing, Michigan.
+He held 52% of the company's stock and held the positions of president and general manager.
+To guarantee a steady supply of components, he set up several subsidiary companies, including the National Coil Company, the Michigan Screw Company, and the Atlas Drop Forge Company.

-The Studebaker-Packard Corporation was the entity created in 1954 by the purchase of the Studebaker Corporation of South Bend, Indiana, by the Packard Motor Car Company of Detroit, Michigan.
-While Studebaker was the larger of the two companies, Packard's balance sheet and executive team were stronger than that of the South Bend company.
-In the spring of 1962, Studebaker-Packard reverted its name to "Studebaker Corporation".
-The following year, the South Bend plant was closed, while its Canadian plant in Hamilton, Ontario, continued to produce Studebaker cars until 1966.
-Read more at https://en.wikipedia.org/wiki/Studebaker-Packard_Corporation
+The Studebaker-Packard Corporation was established in 1954 through the acquisition of the Studebaker Corporation located in South Bend, Indiana, by the Packard Motor Car Company based in Detroit, Michigan.
+Although Studebaker was the larger of the two firms, Packard possessed a more robust balance sheet and a superior executive team compared to the South Bend company.
+In the spring of 1962, the name Studebaker-Packard was changed back to "Studebaker Corporation".
+The subsequent year saw the closure of the South Bend plant, while the Canadian facility in Hamilton, Ontario, continued to manufacture Studebaker vehicles until 1966.

 Read More